BartMassey/wordle5/script/script.md

 The first step is to find out what the legal guess words for Wordle are: the "dictionary" for the puzzle.
-Fortunately Parker has supplied us with some approximation to the official New York Times Wordle dictionary; it looks the same as other sources on the Internet.
-It doesn't really matter,
-though: our job is to work with any dictionary we are given, and this one will work for comparing.
+Fortunately Parker has supplied us with some official New York Times Wordle dictionary; it looks the same as other sources on the Internet.
+It doesn't really matter, though: our job is to work with any dictionary we are given, and this one will work for comparing.

 This dictionary has 12,945 words, most of them pretty wacky.
 Here's the first five words